Help line:

 Meniscal Tears

 The meniscus is a C-shaped piece of cartilage that acts as a shock absorber between the thighbone and shinbone.
-With age, this cartilage becomes more prone to tears, especially during activities that involve twisting or pivoting motions.
-Meniscal tears can cause pain, swelling, and difficulty moving the knee.
+With aging, the meniscus becomes more prone to tears due to reduced elasticity and increased brittleness.
+Meniscal tears can lead to pain, swelling, and a sensation of the knee "giving way."

 Root Causes and Risk Factors

-- Previous Injuries: Past injuries to the knee, such as fractures or ligament tears, can predispose individuals to arthritis later in life.
+Previous Injuries: Past injuries to the knee, such as fractures or ligament tears, may predispose individuals to arthritis or other degenerative changes later in life.

 Signs and Symptoms

-The signs and symptoms of age-related knee problems can vary depending on the specific condition but often include:
+The symptoms of age-related knee problems vary depending on the specific condition but often include:

-- Pain: Persistent or intermittent pain in the knee joint is a common symptom.
-It may worsen with activity or after prolonged periods of inactivity.
+• Pain: This is usually localized around the affected area and may worsen with activity or after prolonged periods of inactivity.

 Conservative Treatment Approaches

-Treating age-related knee problems often begins with conservative approaches aimed at managing symptoms and improving quality of life.
-These methods are non-invasive and can be highly effective when implemented correctly.
+Treating age-related knee problems often begins with conservative measures aimed at alleviating symptoms and improving function.
+Here are several approaches that can be effective:

 Lifestyle Modifications